adlnet/xAPI-Spec/xAPI-About.md

 ## 7.0 Profiles and Communities of Practice

-xAPI strictly defines the structure of statements communicated between the client and an LRS but is very flexible as to the content of that statement structure.
-For example, the specification requires that all statements have a verb property, but does not restrict the values of that property; any verb can be used.
+xAPI strictly defines the structure of Statements, but is very flexible as to the contents of that structure.
+For example, the specification requires that all Statements have a Verb property, but does not restrict the values of that property; any Verb can be used.
 This flexibility enables xAPI to be used in any context, including future use cases not envisaged by the specification authors.

-It is intended that Communities of Practice (CoPs) will define the identifiers (verbs, activity types, contextual relationships, extensions, etc.) to be used in their use cases.
-It is very important that such communities exist
-and share best practices.
-The CoP will define these identifiers in a profile.
-This is a set of rules and/or vocabularies to implemented in addition to xAPI for the particular use case being addressed.
+It is intended that Communities of Practice (CoPs) will define Verbs, Activity types, contextual relationships, Extensions, etc. to be used in their use cases by providing unique identifiers wherever applicable.
+The CoP will define these identifiers in a Profile.
+A Profile is a set of rules and/or vocabularies to implemented in addition to xAPI for the particular use case being addressed.
+It is very important that such communities exist and share best practices.

-It is recommended that a profile use a unique "category" within a Statement's context to refer to any Statement
+It is recommended that a Profile use a unique "category" within a Statement's context to refer to any Statement
-which follows the profile.
+which implements the Profile.
 An example profile is [cmi5](https://github.com/AICC/CMI-5_Spec_Current"), which is designed for the traditional single learner, single online learning use case.
 An example cmi5 Statement can be found in [Appendix B: cmi5 Example](#Appendix1B).